Jony-Jas/ng-rating-pro/projects/ng-rating-pro/README.md

 ## Changelog

-See `CHANGELOG.md` for realease notes and changelog.
+See `Github Releases` for realease notes and changelog.

 ---